Lionkjgame1219/ModerationOVALOGICIEL/C2ServerAPI/README.md

 ***Sending inputs on your side (pressing keys on your keyboard) will either, do nothing, or just introduce bugs, so please let the program be done with the command processing before trying to do anything in the game.***

+***A more reliable system is gonna be implemented in future releases, but for now, that's how it is.***

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 - As soon as you will open up the program, you will be prompted to add a Discord Webhook link, so that the script can send a message in the channel of your Webhook for every action you made.